General Terms and Conditions ► PDF Download

 § 5 Prices

 5.1 The Supplier’s prices are net prices and to be understood ex works.
-Transport/freight charges, costs for outer packaging, value added tax (if Service is not free of VAT under § 4 of the German Turnover Tax Law (“Umsatzsteuergesetz)) and other costs associated with the implementation of the contract (“additional costs”) are not included.
+Transport/freight charges, costs for outer packaging, transport insurance, value added tax (if Service is not free of VAT under § 4 of the German Turnover Tax Law (“Umsatzsteuergesetz)) and other costs associated with the implementation of the contract (“additional costs”) are not included.
 Unless stated to the contrary in the contract, all of the Supplier’s prices are quoted in Euros.
 Fixed prices must be expressly agreed between the Supplier and the Customer.

 5.2 If the Supplier has incurred additional costs it may obtain reimbursement from the Customer.
 In the case of transport/freight charges this only applies if, by derogation from clause 5.1, the Supplier is responsible for transportation.